 Before Jesus calms the storm, they are afraid — but after Jesus calms the storm, they are terrified.
 Why?
-Before Jesus was awakened, Mark says, the boar was nearly swamped — it was almost full.
-The disciples couldn’t bail fast enough; they knew the boar was just seconds from being totally filled and they would die.
-They woke Jesus and siad, “Don’t you care if we drown?”
-This picture goes to our hearts, because everyone who’s ever tried to live a life of faith in this world has felt like this sometimes.
+Before Jesus was awakened, Mark says, the boat was nearly swamped — it was almost full.
+The disciples couldn’t bail fast enough; they knew the boat was just seconds from being totally filled and they would die.
+They woke Jesus and said, “Don’t you care if we drown?”
+This picture goes to our hearts because everyone who’s ever tried to live a life of faith in this world has felt like this sometimes.
 Everything is going wrong, you are sinking, and God seems to be asleep, absent, or unaware.

 Jesus calmed the storm, and then he responded to them.
 Did he say, I can understand how you felt?
 No; he asked, “Why are you so afraid?”
 Jesus’s question to them has behind it this thought: Your premise is wrong.
 You should have known better.
 I do allow people I love to go through storms.
 If you know that he did not abandon you in that ultimate storm, what makes you think he would abandon you in the much smaller storms you’re experiencing right now?